This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Most lung cancer starts in the cells that line the airways of the lungs.
-The 2 basic types of lung cancer are non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
+Lung cancer is a cancer that generally starts in the cells that line the airways of the lungs.
+The 2 basic types of lung cancer are non-small cell lung cancer and small cell lung cancer.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 You may need to walk around the same day of surgery, or the day after.
 Movement will help prevent blood clots.
 You may also be given exercises to do in bed.
 Do not get out of bed on your own until your healthcare provider says you can.
 Talk to healthcare providers before you get up the first time.
 They may need to help you stand up safely.
 When you are able to get up on your own, sit or lie down right away if you feel weak or dizzy.
 Then press the call light button to let healthcare providers know you need help.

 Keep the head of your bed raised to help you breathe easier.
 You can also raise your head and shoulders up on pillows or rest in a reclining chair.
 If you feel short of breath, let healthcare providers know right away.

 if your blood oxygen level is lower than it should be.
 You may get oxygen through a mask placed over your nose and mouth or through small tubes placed in your nostrils.
 Ask your healthcare provider before you take off the mask or oxygen tubing.